Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Known Project Limitations

 As stated elsewhere in the paper, we are focused on the structural generalizations that Transformers currently struggle with (prepositional phrase recursion (pp recursion), sentential complement (cp) recursion, object-pp to subj-pp modification generalization (obj-pp-to-subj-pp)) and not lexical generalizations (which Transformers are demonstrated to do well on by others).
 Thus, as noted elsewhere, our model assumes the embedding can map words to their possible part-of-speech and verb-type and does not address the learnability of this mapping (number of exposures required, etc).

-The ReCOGS task is English specific and our findings on compositional generalization may not necessarily apply (or apply differently) to other languages.
+The (Re)COGS tasks are English specific and our findings on compositional generalization may not necessarily apply (or apply differently) to other languages.
 Our description of "attraction errors" for example does not appear specific to subject-verb-object ordering in English but a similar analysis should be conducted in other languages and we used the obj-pp-to-subj-pp split in our detailed error analysis which is subject-verb-object ordering sensitive.

-The RASP-for-ReCOGS model applied to unintended use WILL give invalid results or halt - we have NOT provided a general language model, we have provided a simulation of how a Transformer could perform a specific task.
-The RASP-for-ReCOGS model/simulation as provided is for research purposes only to prove feasibility of the ReCOGS task by Transformers and is not appropriate for ANY other uses whatsoever without modification.
+The RASP-for-(Re)COGS models applied to unintended use WILL give invalid results or halt - we have NOT provided a general language model, we have provided a simulation of how a Transformer could perform a specific task.
+The RASP-for-(Re)COGS models/simulations as provided are for research purposes only to prove feasibility of the (Re)COGS tasks by Transformers and is not appropriate for ANY other uses whatsoever without modification.
 For one, an actual Transformer performing the equivalent operations would run orders of magnitude faster, which should be reason enough to not want to use the RASP simulation for actual input-output tasks outside of a research setting.
-However, there is also no "tokenizer" provided for the RASP model to handle out-of-vocabulary inputs and fallback paths for out-of-grammar examples are not provided so the RASP model will halt on most inputs and can only run on the in-distribution (non-augmented) training data, and the dev, test, and gen sets of ReCOGS, though such aspects could be added.
+However, there is also no "tokenizer" provided for the RASP model to handle out-of-vocabulary inputs and fallback paths for out-of-grammar examples are not provided so the RASP model will halt on most inputs and can only run on the in-distribution (non-augmented) training data, and the dev, test, and gen sets of (Re)COGS, though such aspects could be added.
 We provide the code for reproducing the results of this study and for researchers who are capable of writing RASP themselves to build upon the work and/or more easily apply RASP to their own problems given our examples, not for immediate application to any other tasks without appropriate modification.

 See also "Appendix: Potential Risks" (\ref{potential_risks}) and "Appendix: Scientific Artifacts - Is Our Use Consistent with Authors' Intention and Licensing" (\ref{scientific_artifacts_use}) for other potential concerns.